Tregastel, Cotes-d'Armor tourism & sightseeing

-Tregastel is a small seaside village on the scenic Coast of Granite Rose of northern Brittany in two parts a couple of kilometres apart: the historic village to the east and the coastal resort of Trégastel Plage to the west.
+Tregastel is a small seaside village on the scenic Coast of Granite Rose of northern Brittany.
+There are two parts to Tregastel which are a couple of kilometres apart: the historic village to the east and the coastal resort of Trégastel Plage to the west.

-The village has some lovely architecture and a pleasant beach - the Quay St Ann.
+We realise you have come here for the beach but we suggest you spare a moment to explore Tregastel village while you are here!
+The village has some lovely architecture and a pleasant beach, the Quay St Ann.
 On the shore be sure to take a look at the tidal mill, an eco-friendly mill dating from the early 18th century.

 The main beach is just slightly up the coast and makes Tregastel particularly worth a visit.
 Called Tregastel Plage it is one of the loveliest in the area with great outcrops of the pink granite rocks emerging from the water and the beach is long and sandy.
 Many of the rock formations have been given names such as 'Pile of Crepes', 'The Witch' and 'The Artist Palette' for reasons which will be very obvious when you see them...

-The buildings behind the beach are not the most lovely we have ever seen but the coast and beach are so picturesque that we hardly noticed, and more recent buildings such as the entrance to the aquarium are extremely well integrated into the environment.
+The buildings behind the beach are not the most lovely we have ever seen but the coast and beach are so picturesque that we hardly noticed, and more recent buildings such as the entrance to the aquarium are extremely well integrated into the environment, being half concealed beneath giant rocks.
+Most restaurants are closer to the Plage du Coz-Pors.

-A coastal walk - the Sentier des Douaniers - passes by Tregastel Plage and is an excellent walk to see more of the lovely pink granite coast, as well as the countryside: see also the guide to the Coast of Granite Rose.
+A coastal walk - the Sentier des Douaniers - passes by Tregastel Plage and is an excellent walk to see more of the lovely pink granite coast, as well as the countryside.

 More things to do close to Tregastel